Stewie Kills Lois and Lois Kills Stewie: Cultural references

 The episode concludes with a reference to The Sopranos as the screen blacks out on Stewie criticizing the series' finale.

 The news anchor, Tom Tucker, copies Dennis Miller's signature phrase from Weekend Update on Saturday Night Live, saying, "Well, folks, that's the news, and I am outta here!" while drawing a circle on a paper.

 "Stewie Kills Lois" features the recurring gag of the Kool-Aid Man bursting through the courtroom wall at an inopportune time, exclaiming "Oh yeah!" after a series of people in the courtroom say "Oh no!" in turn.
 The Kool-Aid Man then slowly backs out of the hole in the wall in embarrassment.
-This time, the judge implores the people of the court to please stop saying "Oh no!," because, as he puts it, "The fucking Kool-Aid guy's gonna keep showing up!"
+This time, the judge implores the people of the court to please stop saying "Oh no!," because, as he puts it, "The damn Kool-Aid Man is gonna keep showing up!"

-"Lois Kills Stewie" also mocks the varying quality of direct-to-video Disney films in general, in which a cutaway shows Jafar, the main antagonist in Aladdin, undergoing an eye exam.
+"Lois Kills Stewie" also mocks the varying quality of direct-to-video Disney films in general, in which a cutaway shows Jafar, the main antagonist in Aladdin, undergoing an eye exam in the film Aladdin 4: Jafar May Need Glasses.
 In addition, Lois is seen wearing John Rambo's combat outfit from Rambo III in her final battle against Stewie.

-Peter and Lois switching bodies references Gilligan's Island The Friendly Physician, The Flintstones Monster Fred, and Freaky Friday (1976).
-And the 2003 remake.
+After switching bodies with Lois, Peter hums the theme song to Green Acres.

-Peter who switches bodies with Lois hums the theme song to Green Acres.
+After Peter kills Stewie, he delivers the one-liner "It's just been revoked!" from Lethal Weapon II; Brian comments that the line doesn't fit the situation; Peter then says instead, "I'll have what she's having."